 Proxy Advisory Firms and Corporate Shareholder Engagement

-We examine the influence of proxy advisors on firms’ shareholder engagement behavior.
-Our analyses exploit a quasi-natural experiment using Say-On-Pay voting outcomes near a threshold that triggers a review of engagement activities by Institutional Shareholder Services (ISS).
+We study how Institutional Shareholder Services (ISS) affects firms’ interactions with shareholders.
+Our analyses exploit a quasi-natural experiment using Say-On-Pay voting outcomes near a threshold that triggers a review of engagement activities by ISS.
 Firms receiving ISS treatment exhibit a swift and substantive increase in engagement, especially those with weaker ex-ante governance.
 The elevated engagement persists beyond the period of ISS scrutiny.
-Treated firms alter elements of compensation and pay transparency that align with shareholder feedback, and enjoy ex-post economic benefits.
-Our findings indicate a disciplinary spillover effect of ISS through enhanced and enduring firm-shareholder interactions.
+Treated firms alter elements of compensation that align with shareholder feedback, and enjoy ex-post economic benefits, including higher shareholder returns.
+Our findings demonstrate a lasting and disciplinary spillover effect of ISS monitoring through enhanced and enduring shareholder communications.

-Keywords: Proxy advisors, ISS, shareholder engagement, executive compensation, CD&A disclosures
+Keywords: Proxy advisors, ISS, shareholder engagement, executive compensation, Say-On-Pay

 JEL Classification: D72, D82, G34, G38, M12